sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Software Firewalls.md

 # About
 ---
 - Software app that protect one computer or server ^357ca6
-	- Also Host based firewall
+	- Also called "Host based" firewall
-- Rules and polices for in and out
+- Set rules and polices for in and out traffic
 - Example
 	- Web server would accept 80 and 443 whereas desktop shouldn't
 - Versions